michaelstalker/ad-fontes/README.md

 I used Postgres.
 On a Mac, it's easy with the Postgres app: https://postgresapp.com/.
 On other platforms, you'll need to find a different solution.

-Once Postgres is installed, create a new database cluster:
+Once Postgres is installed, create a new database cluster and a database:
 ```
 initdb pg
+createdb ad_fontes
 ```
 You should only have to do that once.